 Many of our patients notice improvement with their first treatment session and have continued improvement with each following session.
 The total number of treatments it will take to reach your health goals will depend on a number of factors, including how many health concerns you have, the severity of your condition, how pervasive your condition is, and how receptive and compliant your body is to the treatment.
 After a thorough evaluation in your first treatment session, we will give you an estimate of how fast you will improve and how often you need to get treated.
 Our goal is to get you better in as few treatments as possible.
 We think you will be pleased with your results.

-Your 1st appointment is scheduled for 60 minutes.
+Your 1st appointment is scheduled for 60 minutes or 75 minutes if you also want cranial sacral therapy.
 During your first appointment we will spend a considerable amount of time getting to know you and your health status so we can formulate the best treatment plan for you.
 We will evaluate your health condition by asking you in depth and detailed questions about your health history, doing a targeted physical exam, and if necessary ordering lab tests or imaging.
-Once we have gained an understanding of your health status we will formulate a custom treatment plan for you and then spend approximately 20 minutes treating you in the office and/or educating you how to perform treatments at home.
+Once we have gained an understanding of your health status we will formulate a custom treatment plan for you and then spend the remaining time treating you in the office and/or educating you how to perform treatments at home.

-Follow up appointments are typically scheduled for 30 minutes but may last anywhere from 15 to 60 minutes depending on your needs.
-During your followup appointment(s) we will touch base with you to see how you are doing, and spend a higher percentage of time than the first appointment on treatment.
+Follow up appointments are typically scheduled for 30 minutes or 45 minutes if you also want cranial sacral therapy.
+During your followup appointment(s) we will touch base with you to see how you are doing, adjust treatment as necessary, and continue to work towards progress.

 Please note that the above appointment descriptions only act as a guideline and are not a guarantee of what is included in your appointment(s).